 Be nice.
 Or else.

-Design Lead @Brewbot Joined over 4 years ago via an invitation from Renato V. Michiel has invited Wouter de Bres !, Robert Gaal, Thomas Schrijer, Santiago Villalba, Meg Robichaud and 10 others, Erika Van der Bent, Strahinja Todorovic, Jon Rundle, Bram Devries, Mathew Sisson, Wayne Spiegel, Alejandro Santander, Matt Williams, Joost van der Ree, Rick Waalders
+Design Lead @Brewbot Joined almost 5 years ago via an invitation from Renato V. Michiel has invited Wouter de Bres !, Robert Gaal, Thomas Schrijer, Santiago Villalba, Meg Robichaud and 10 others, Erika Van der Bent, Strahinja Todorovic, Jon Rundle, Bram Devries, Mathew Sisson, Wayne Spiegel, Alejandro Santander, Matt Williams, Joost van der Ree, Rick Waalders

 Neue Haas Unica is Monotype’s revival of a typeface that has attained almost mythical status in the type community.
 Unica® was an attempt to create the ultimate sans-serif – a hybrid of Helvetica, Univers and Akzidenz Grotesk.

 I'd love to hear your initial thoughts on this.
 I'm also open for collaborations.

 I'm not speaking from a freelancers perspective and the work should always speak for itself, no matter if you're at an agency, start-up, big company or freelancing.